Process guide

 Use STL, SVG, and PNG as a coordinated asset set rather than isolated exports.

-Plan for print QA and scan testing before production or installation.
+Plan for print scan checks and scan testing before production or installation.

 Treat the object as the product

 When the QR code becomes a physical object, geometry is part of the product.
-Relief depth, material choice, and mounting context all matter to scan success.
+Raised height depth, material choice, and mounting context all matter to scan success.

-That means the printable workflow should lead the process instead of being bolted on at the end.
+That means print planning should lead the process instead of being bolted on at the end.

 Use multiple outputs for one job

 STL is not enough on its own.
-Teams still need flat reference assets for QA, design review, and troubleshooting.
+Teams still need flat reference assets for scan checks, design review, and troubleshooting.

-Keeping STL, SVG, and PNG tied to the same payload makes it easier to compare the physical outcome with the intended QR geometry.
+Keeping STL, SVG, and PNG tied to the same content makes it easier to compare the physical outcome with the intended QR geometry.

 Prototype before you scale

-Even a strong printable QR workflow benefits from a first article or pilot run.
+Even a strong printable QR process benefits from a first article or pilot run.
 Real materials and real cameras reveal issues that no export screen can predict.

 Prototype early, scan in the target environment, then finalize the dimensions and geometry.